Last updated: 25/01/2021

 - Western Australia travel advice

-To transit Australia, you must still hold a valid visa or be from an eligible country to transit without a visa, AND you must provide evidence of a negative COVID-19 (PCR) test to your airline, taken 72 hours or less before your scheduled departure.
+To transit Australia, you must hold a valid visa or be from an eligible country to transit without a visa, AND you must provide evidence of a negative COVID-19 (PCR) test to your airline, taken 72 hours or less before your scheduled departure.

 If you are transiting Australia for less than 72 hours you are automatically exempt from Australia’s travel restrictions.